SEN Information Report

 Information is shared and gathered at the point of transition and entry into College.
-Alongside their National Curriculum Data, all students in year 7 undertake further assessments to provide comprehensive baseline data;
+Alongside their National Curriculum Data, all students in year 7 undertake further assessments including the CAT4 assessment to provide comprehensive baseline data.

 The progress and learning of all students is monitored and reviewed regularly.
-Progress Checks are shared with students and parent/carers every half-term.
 If your child is identified as not making adequate progress, you will be informed and if necessary, a meeting will be set-up to discuss this with you in more detail.

-If you have concerns that your child may have SEN, please contact Sue Murphy, the Senco/Inclusion Co-ordinator who will be more than happy to discuss this with you.
+If you have concerns that your child may have SEND, please contact Heather Edwards, Assistant Principal and SENCo who will be more than happy to discuss this with you.

 - Listen to any concerns that your child may have.

-- Plan any additional support your child may need that is different or additional to the good quality classroom teaching.
+- Plan any additional support your child may need that is different or additional to the high quality classroom teaching

 - Discuss with you any referrals to outside professionals to support your child.

-Students not already identified will be highlighted at College in the following ways:
+Students not already identified will be highlighted at the College in the following ways:

-- Identification of a difficulty will be confirmed by diagnostic or observational assessment conducted by the SENCO or by a referral to other educational or medical specialists.
+- Identification of a difficulty will be confirmed by diagnostic assessment such as Dyslexia Screening or observational assessment conducted by the SENCO or by a referral to other educational or medical specialists.

-- Once identified as having SEN, we will take action to try and remove barriers to learning and put in effective measures to help your child.
+- Once identified as having SEND, we will take action to try and remove barriers to learning and put in effective measures to help your child.